sdaps/sdaps-class/sphinx/sdapsarray.rst

         This is only useful for writing custom environments which use :environ:`sdapsarray` internally.
         Normal users should simply put any nested `array` environment into :macro:`\\sdapsnested` to prevent issues (see below).
+    :kwarg no_header: Disable column header handling and repeating.
+Note that this setting is independent of whether the ``flip`` option is set.
+As such, one may need to take its value into account when setting it. (default: ``false``)
     :kwarg colsep: Spacing added on the left/right of every cell.
 This defaults to `6pt`.
     :kwarg rowsep: Extra spacing added between rows.
 This defaults to `0pt`.